 You won't be covered if you die in the first 12 months of the policy as a result of suicide or intentional, self-inflicted injury

-Policy documents for Life Insurance
+Policy documents for life insurance

 See a full list of what's covered in our policy wording.

-Are you eligible for Life Insurance?
+Are you eligible for life insurance?

-To apply for cover, you'll need to be:
+To apply for cover, you must:

 How much cover will you need?